netmanagers/mirth-formula/README.rst

 ``mirth.config``
 -----------------

 Manages mirth's configuration.
-See pillar.example and mirth/default.yaml for the possible parameters.
+See pillar.example for the possible parameters, check mirth/default.yaml for default values.